-An application for a general ADS-B exemption will incur a regulatory fee.
+An application for an individual ADS-B exemption will incur a regulatory fee.
 An exemption will only be granted in extenuating circumstances and where an acceptable safety case is provided.
 More about the application process can be found on the resources page.

 Temporary authorisation instruments

-CASA has previously provided conditional, temporary relief against the ADS-B equipment mandates for a small number of non-equipped aircraft as each of the regulatory requirements have been introduced.
+CASA has previously provided conditional, temporary relief against the ADS-B equipment mandates for a small number of non-equipped aircraft as each of the regulatory requirements were introduced.

-Operators of non-equipped IFR aircraft utilising one of the above instruments will need to equip with ADS-B avionics, fly under the visual flight rules (VFR) only, or retire any unequipped aircraft by the instrument’s expiry date.
+Operators of non-equipped IFR aircraft utilising one of the above instruments will need to equip with ADS-B avionics or fly under the visual flight rules (VFR) only by the instrument’s expiry date.

 For CNS/ATM queries email: firstname.lastname@example.org, or phone 131 757 and request to speak to the CNS team.